jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

         + **Volume charge density** = a metric that associates volumes with how much charge one should expect to find in any given area
             - Symbol is $\rho$
 - Define $ds$ as the differential length along the circumference of the circle
-    * This is what we will input into our **linear charge density** to figure out how much charge is in that strecth of circumference
+    * This is what we will input into our **linear charge density** to figure out how much charge is in that stretch of circumference
 - Define $d\vec{E}$ as the differential electric field vector that is associated with the stretch of circumference of length $ds$

 ##### First Step